 Neurofeedback (NFB) is a treatment method for the brain, in which a person can learn to get control over his or her brainwaves.
 It is a technique that can readjust (tune) the nervous system, so that a variety of symptoms can be treated.

 Every brain produces brainwaves that can be measured and recorded with an electroencephalogram (EEG).
-An EEG is a representation of the electrical activity produced by our brains, measured by placing electrodes on the skull.
-By visualizing the brain activity and rewarding the brains for producing the right brainwaves, the functioning of the brains can be influenced.
+An EEG is a representation of the electrical activity produced by our brain, measured by placing electrodes on the skull.
+By visualizing the brain activity and rewarding the brain for producing the right brainwaves, the functioning of the brain can be influenced.
 Brainwaves adapt to a person’s current state.
-In case of disorders, such as concentration problems, the brains are insufficiently capable of producing the desired brain activity that is appropriate for that situation, which makes it difficult for a person to concentrate.
-It is possible, however, to teach the brains to produce the desired waves.
+In case of disorders, such as concentration problems, the brain is insufficiently capable of producing the desired brain activity that is appropriate for that situation, which makes it difficult for a person to concentrate.
+It is possible, however, to teach the brain to produce the desired waves.
 This can be done by measuring and influencing brain activity by rewarding (feedback) for the desired brainwaves.
-By repeating this several sessions, the brains can then do this by themselves.
+By repeating this several sessions, the brain can then do this by itself.

 Neurofeedback has achieved good results in practice with the treatment of: